Kiruthikaa2512/geoclimate_risk_navigator/README.md

-# GeoClimate AI – Command Center
+## ** GeoClimate AI – Command Center**

-**A nature-inspired control tower for global supply chain risk, resilience, and network design.**
+**Author:** Kiruthikaa Natarajan Srinivasan
+**Date:** November 28, 2025

+Geoclimate AI was created as an inspiration from my work experience of being in the supply chain for a decade and the usecase that I have seen throughout.
+Supply chain global logistics is often fragile and breakable when there is a natural calamity or any other vulnerability.

 GeoClimate AI scores global transportation lanes across **Geopolitics, Climate, Logistics, and Cyber**, simulates disruptions, compares network options, and generates strategic insights — powered entirely by a **mock AI engine** (no API keys required).

 This makes it ideal for demos, prototyping, teaching, or secure on-prem setups where external API calls are restricted.

----

 # Features

 ### **1. Route Analyzer**

-* Score any lane between 30+ countries
-* Multi-dimensional risk model (Geo / Climate / Logistics / Cyber)
-* Conflict-aware scoring (Red Sea, Taiwan Strait, Black Sea, etc.)
-* Visuals:

-  * **Geo map**
-  * **Risk radar**
+Route Analyzer has 30+ countries in the origin and destination countries list.
+The multi dimensional risk model has Geo, CClimate, Logistics and Cyber.
+Based off the date selected, it lets users to know the conflict aware scoring against the mode chosen from the dropdown like Sea, Air, etc., Visuals include Geo Map, Risk Radar.

+Other specific options where they get AI assistance are:
 * “Explain with AI” powered by the rule-based AI engine
 * Add lanes to comparison basket

----

 ### **2. Scenario Lab**

-Stress-test a lane by modifying:
+Scenario Lab is all about trying out the stress testing between the lanes by modifying:

 * Geopolitical factor
 * Climate exposure
 * Logistics volatility
 * Cyber posture

-AI explains:
+The Explain with AI options helps user to get information on:

 * Sensitivity
 * What changed
 * Implications
 * Recommended actions

----

 ### **3. Global Heatmap**

 World risk heatmap based on aggregated Geo/Climate scoring Country risk-trend timeline for last 6–24 months

----

 ### **4. AI Strategy Room**

-A tailored strategy assistant that:
+The AI Strategy Room is specifically tailored to handle the questions related only to the project we developed.
+Special features of that module are:
 * Recognizes countries and lanes in your question
 * Distinguishes supply-chain vs. off-topic questions
 * Provides structured executive guidance
 * **Never leaks last_route context unless explicitly asked**

----

 ### **5. Network Optimizer**

-Auto-generates routing alternatives:
+If user wants to check on how the  alternative routes would look like this screen provides them the visibility of routing alternatives:

-* Mode shift (Sea ↔ Air)
+* Mode shift (Sea Air)
 * Region shift (Singapore / Netherlands hubs)
 * AI recommends best option

----

 ### **6. Export Center**